PanHyridae/Simple-Reminder-Android/README.md

 App made for Android 4.3 and above.
 When opening the app, you can put in a message to display as a peristant notification.
 Simple app for a simple purpose.
 If you need help with making notifications, this is a good way to learn that or use as sample code.

 Libraries used:
-<a href="https://github.com/afollestad/material-dialogs" >Material Dialogs by Aidan Follestad</a> and <a href="https://github.com/code-troopers/android-betterpickers">Better Pickers by code-troopers</a>.
+<a href="https://github.com/afollestad/material-dialogs" >Material Dialogs by Aidan Follestad</a>.

 Android Wear coming soon.
 ````